-Find out whether an estate will qualify for the additional Inheritance Tax threshold (residence nil rate band or RNRB).
+Find out whether an estate will qualify for an extra tax-free amount (the additional threshold or residence nil rate band (RNRB)).

 To qualify, the person who died must have left their home, or a share of it, to their direct descendants.

-The estate may also qualify if the person downsized to a lower value property, or sold or gave away, their home after 7 July 2015.
+The estate may also qualify if the person downsized to a lower value property, or sold or gave away their home on or after 8 July 2015.